spacemeshos/testnet-guide/ffnet.md

 - Can't connect to the p2p network or sync.

     > Configure your router to forward TCP and UDP traffic to your computer and your computer firewall to not block your computer for accepting TCP or UDP packets on the app's port (defaults to 7153).

     If router configuration doesn't work and you still can't connect to the p2p network then try the following:

     1. Quit the App
     2. Browse [peers.json](https://storage.googleapis.com/smapp/release_0.0.2/peers.json) and save it to your computer.
     3. Copy peers.json to the following directory:

         - OS X: `/Users/[your_user_name]/Library/Application Support/Spacemesh/spacemeshtestdata/p2p`

         - Windows: `C:\Users\[your_user_name]\AppData\Roaming\Spacemesh\spacemeshtestdata\p2p`

         - Linux: `~/.config/Spacemesh/spacemeshtestdata/p2p`

     4. Start the app again and proceed to set up wallet and smeshing.
 [Follow this guide](/guide/setup) for step by step instructions.

 ---

 ## Peeking Under the Hood
-To view the logs in realtime open a terminal and type:
+To view the logs in realtime open a terminal and enter:
 - Windows 10 Powershell: `Get-Content ~\AppData\Roaming\Spacemesh\spacemesh-log.txt -Wait -Tail 1`
 - OS X: `tail -f ~/Library/Application\ Support/spacemesh/spacemesh-log.txt`
 - Linux: `tail -f ~/.config/Spacemesh/spacemesh-log.txt`

-- Node sync status: `curl -d '' localhost:9090/v1/nodestatus`
+Display node sync status: `curl -d '' localhost:9090/v1/nodestatus`